-Sottomarina has ancient origins that dates back to the seventh century when it was known as “Clodia minor”.
-It ws as a thin strip of land.
-Its conformation underwent substantial changes especially in the XI° century, gradually passing from a “wild” vegetation into a “fruit and vegetable” one.
-The flourishing village was administered by a tribune who could count on influential churches: (San Martino, San Antonio Abate and San Matteo), a hospital and a castle tower located on the small island of Buoncastello.
+Sottomarina has ancient origins that date back to the seventh century when it was known as “Clodia minor”.
+It was as a thin strip of land.
+Its conformation underwent substantial changes especially in the XI° century, gradually passing from “wild” vegetation into a “fruit and vegetable” one.
+The flourishing village was administered by a tribune who could count on influential churches: (San Martino, San Antonio Abate, and San Matteo), a hospital and a castle tower located on the small island of Buoncastello.
 The town was connected to the nearby Chioggia by a masonry bridge and through the canal Lusenzo which reached the island of San Domenico.

-With over five kilometers of beaches that extends beyond the mouth of Brenta and Adige rivers and with a width that in some areas is more than three hundred meters, Sottomarina is a thriving seaside resort fully immersed into green infrastructures and destination for many tourists from all over Europe who populate it every year.
+With over five kilometers of beach that extends beyond the mouths of the Brenta to those of the Adige river and a width that in some areas exceeds three hundred meters, Sottomarina presents itself as a thriving seaside resort full of infrastructures surrounded by greenery and a destination for many tourists from all over Europe who populate it every year.
 The two kilometers of the city’s waterfront is populated by numerous accommodation and nightlife facilities.

 The beach of Sottomarina rich with beneficial properties

-Sottomarina beach is characterized by the particular quality of fine sand rich in augite, quartz, silicates and micaceous elements recommended for special care of the respiratory and rheumatic diseases as well as to foster an enviable tan.
+The beach of Sottomarina is characterized by the particular quality of the fine sand rich in augite, quartz, silicates, and micaceous elements recommended for particular treatments of the respiratory system and rheumatic diseases as well as promoting an enviable tan.